pingcap/blog/tidb-operator-source-code-reading-v-backup-and-restore.md

 ## Summary

-In this post, we talked about the design and implementation of TiDB Operator’s backup and restore features.
+In this post, we talked about the design and implementation of TiDB Operator's backup and restore features.
 When a user creates a backup or restore task, the corresponding backup, restore, or backupschedule controller calls the backup-manager to run the actual operations.
 The backupschedule controller encapsulates the timing task logic based on the backup controller, while the backup-manager encapsulates the specific tools into a unified portal for each controller to call.

 If you are interested in learning more about TiDB Operator, feel free to [join our Slack channel](https://slack.tidb.io/invite?team=tidb-community&channel=sig-k8s&ref=pingcap-blog) or join our discussions at [pingcap/tidb-operator](https://github.com/pingcap/tidb-operator).